Offered in: Chicago

 - Students must have at least 18 credit hours (of the 60 credit hours above) at the 300 level.

-- Students must take their final 30 hours at Roosevelt University.
+- Students earning less than 60 total hours in residence must take their final 30 hours at Roosevelt University.
 Note that some majors have additional requirements for RU hours.

 - Students must have a grade point average of 2.0 or higher to graduate.
 Note that some majors have additional GPA requirements.